dundee/gdu/README.md

     gdu -np /                             # do not show progress, useful when using its output in a script gdu / > file                          # write stats to file, do not start interactive mode

+    gdu -o- / | gzip >report.json.gz      # write all info to JSON file for later analysis zcat report.json.gz | gdu -f-         # read analysis from file

-Gdu has two modes: interactive (default) and non-interactive.
+Gdu has three modes: interactive (default), non-interactive and export.

 Non-interactive mode is started automtically when TTY is not detected (using [go-isatty](https://github.com/mattn/go-isatty)), for example if the output is being piped to a file, or it can be started explicitly by using a flag.

+Export mode (flag `-o`) outputs all usage data as JSON, which can then be later opened using the `-f` flag.

 Hard links are counted only once.